Jamie PackerProjects

 The core philosophy of this feature set was to quantify style, not skill.
 Most available statistics (K/D ratio, ADR, Win %) measure performance.
 I deliberately excluded these to ensure that a "good" Anchor and a "bad" Anchor would still be grouped together based on how they played, rather than their success.

 Constraint: I explicitly excluded the potential feature "% of kills with sniper rifles".
-While this would have made classification trivial (AWPers (snipers) use AWPs), it would have masked the underlying behavioural patterns.
-I wanted to see if the model could identify an AWPer purely by how they behave, not just by the gun they hold.
+Whilst this would have considerably improved classification scores, out of research interest I wanted to see if the model could identify an AWPer purely by how they behave, not just by the gun they hold.

 I engineered three categories of behavioural features: